A Good Choice?

 Design and Features

-The Asus Strix GeForce RTX 2070 O8G has 10 power phases using Super Alloy Power II components.
-These components would enhance the efficiency, reduce power loss and would achieve sustained thermal levels.
-They are using solid polymer capacitors, and an array of high-current power stages to fuel Turing™’s cores.
+Geforce RTX 2070 o8G Review has 10 power phases using Super Alloy Power II components.
+These components would enhance efficiency, reduce power loss, and would achieve sustained thermal levels.
+They are using solid polymer capacitors and an array of high-current power stages to fuel Turing™s cores.

 - Static mode.
 A single color of user’s choice would remain lit.

 - Breathing mode would fade in and out the user’s selected color.